medialab/minet/docs/cli.md

 Retrieve metadata about a list of Mediacloud medias.

 positional arguments:
-  column                      Name of the CSV column containing Mediacloud media
+  value_or_column_name        Single Mediacloud media id to process or name of
-                              ids or a single Mediacloud media id. file                        CSV file containing the Mediacloud media ids.
+                              the CSV column containing Mediacloud media ids when using -i/--input.

 optional arguments:
   --feeds FEEDS               If given, path of the CSV file listing media RSS